 Students transferring from another Concorde Career Institute/College must meet the entrance requirements in place at this school at the time of transfer.
-These students may be eligible to receive credit for previous courses provided that the following requirements are met:
+These

 - An official copy of the student's transcript is on file with Concorde Career Institute; - Courses within a major were completed within the previous 12 months, and a grade of "C" or better was earned. - General Education (nonscience) communications, mathematics, social science or humanities courses were completed with a grade of "C" or better; and - General Education science (BIOL, CHEM) courses were completed within the previous ten years with a grade of "C" or better.